nnhsse201920/registart-webapp/README.md

 # Functionality
 Students can take the survey by inputting their information regarding their relationships with their peers in their NNHS activities and the senior class and obtain a list of 20 students that they should encourage to register to vote.

-# How it works
+# How it Works
 By taking this survey, sudent organizers will be able the know exactly what Registart is, the Illinois Voter Registration Process, and a guide on how to encourage their peers to vote.
 Students will enter their activities and their relationships to their senior class peers and obtain a list of 20 student targets.

-# Platform requirements
+# Platform Requirements
 - Windows 7 or above <br/>
 - MacOS and Unix compatible <br/>
 - Terminal needed